Remember the Future

 Mission

 Saving the climate requires change.
-So the mission is to establish hope as a foundation for sustainable action:
+So the mission is to establish hope as a foundation for sustainable action: Turning Future Anxiety into Future Excitement.

-Climate science—including the IPCC reports—do not only show the likely catastrophic scenarios (if we fail to bring our emissions down), but also the solutions ready to be implemented to stabilize our climate system.
+Climate science — including the IPCC reports — do not only show the likely catastrophic scenarios (if we fail to bring our emissions down), but also the solutions ready to be implemented to stabilize our climate system.
 Altogether, there are a lot of good reasons to be hopeful:

-Climate & Society
+Research: Climate & Society

-2. Social change is more important than the physical tipping points within the climate system.
+• Social change is more important than the physical tipping points within the climate system.

-3. There are also tipping points within our societies.
+• There are also tipping points within our societies.
 (That’s good.)

-Six social tipping points have been studied by the Potsdam Institute, and one of them has already been crossed:
+Six social tipping points have been studied by the Potsdam Institute, and one of them has already been crossed: Energy & Storage Systems.
+Renewables are now cheaper than any other fossil-based energy.

-We have all the tools we need.
+Most imporantly, the IPCC concludes: We have all the tools we need.

 Sources